 Central Lakes College is required by policy and fire code to have evacuation and emergency operations plans in place.
-Evacuation plans and emergency procedures can be found posted in every class room and strategically posted throughout all CLC campuses.
-Central Lakes College also has a current Emergency Operations Plan based on the all-hazards concept, incorporating the National Incident Management System and coordinated with the system office and local emergency response agencies.
-This plan is used to respond to any level of emergency impacting Central Lakes College and outlines the responsibilities and actions necessary to protect life, property and the environment.
+Evacuation plans and emergency procedures are in every classroom and strategically posted throughout all CLC campuses.
+Central Lakes College also has a current Emergency Operations Plan based on the all-hazards concept, incorporating the National Incident Management System and coordinating with the system office and local emergency response agencies.
+This plan is used to respond to any emergency impacting Central Lakes College and outlines the responsibilities and actions necessary to protect life, property, and the environment.
 Some of the processes and procedures are included in this report.

-Regularly scheduled drills, exercises and appropriate follow-through activities, designed for assessment and evaluations of emergency plans and capabilities are completed throughout the year.
-The testing of the "Star Alert" text messaging system is conducted once each semester by the College Security Office.
+Regularly scheduled drills, exercises, and appropriate follow-through activities designed for assessing and evaluating emergency plans and capabilities are completed throughout the year.
+The "Star Alert" text messaging system is tested once each semester by the College Security Office.
 Any failures are identified and addressed immediately.
 Results of these tests are available by request to the College Security Office located in C125.
 Fire/evacuation drills are conducted each fall in all academic buildings.
-The Emergency Operations Team also meets regularly to review and create necessary emergency procedures and conduct table top exercises.
+The Emergency Operations Team also meets regularly to review and create necessary emergency procedures and perform tabletop exercises.

-Emergency Response: Central Lakes College will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students, faculty or staff occurring on campus.
+Emergency Response: Central Lakes College will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students, faculty, or staff on campus.
 Central Lakes College has numerous systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of an immediate threat.
 These methods of communication include but are not limited to:

-Active messaging: Central Lakes College has the ability to address the campus through a public address system that covers all interior campus offices, classrooms and public spaces.
-In addition, logged in computer monitors display visual warnings via Alertus Messaging system.
+Active messaging: Central Lakes College can address the campus through a public address system that covers all interior campus offices, classrooms, and public spaces.
+In addition, logged-in computer monitors display visual warnings via the Alertus Messaging system.

 Passive messaging: Central Lakes College will provide emergency information via the main web page.
-The administration will use campus wide mass email and any other available media such as digital signs to disseminate emergency notifications to students, faculty and staff.
-Twitter and Facebook social media will also be used to disseminate emergency notification either individually or through the Star Alert system.
+The administration will use campus-wide mass email and any other available media, such as digital signs, to disseminate emergency notifications to students, faculty, and staff.
+Twitter, Instagram, Snapchat, and Facebook social media platforms will also be used to communicate emergency notifications individually or through the Star Alert system.

-Individual messaging: Central Lakes College utilizes an emergency notification system branded Star Alert, provided by Blackboard Connect, which disseminates emergency notification through SMS text, direct phone calls and email, at the selection of the recipient.
+Individual messaging: Central Lakes College utilizes an emergency notification system branded Star Alert, provided by Blackboard Connect, which disseminates emergency notification through SMS text, direct phone calls, and email at the selection of the recipient.
 This is an opt-out system.

-Upon enrollment or hiring, students/faculty/staff are automatically enrolled in the system using the Star ID to associate them with Central Lakes College.
-Students, faculty and staff are sent an email, activating their account and encouraging them to enter additional phone and/or cell numbers, email addresses and selecting other deliver options for receiving emergency notifications.
+Upon enrollment or hiring, students/faculty/staff are automatically enrolled in the system using their Star ID to associate them with Central Lakes College.
+Students, faculty, and staff are emailed, activating their accounts, encouraging them to enter additional phone and/or cell numbers and email addresses, and selecting other delivery options for receiving emergency notifications.

-Students, faculty and staff have the option of permanently opting out of Star Alert should they choose.
-For additional information on access, issues concerning individual accounts or other questions contact: Security and Emergency Management Coordinator at (218) 270-0166 or email at: joylarson@clcmn.edu
+For additional access information, issues concerning individual accounts, or other questions, contact the Security and Emergency Management Coordinator at (218) 270-0166 or email Troy.Schreifels@clcmn.edu.